 What are the costs of a Container Home?

 There is a misconception that container homes are “cheap” to build.
 The reality is you are trading in traditional wooden framing for a much stronger and durable corten steel frame, the rest of the home is finished using the same trades and finishes as a traditional wood or brick framed home.
-However, build savings are found in prefab modular construction as well as the fact that the exterior of containers don’t need cladding - our starting from packages include a painted exterior finish in your chose of colour.
+However, build savings are found in prefab modular construction as our container buildings are fabricated in under 1/2 the time of traditional builds, which saves our clients on finance costs.
+Also the exterior of containers don’t need cladding - our starting from packages include a painted exterior finish in your chose of colour.

-Our homes start around $200/sf + delivery - including standard finishes, many upgrades are available based on budget and tastes.
-Typical budgets are between $225-275sf finished and installed.
+Our homes start around $275/sf + delivery - including standard finishes, many upgrades are available based on budget and tastes.
+Typical budgets are between $300-350sf finished and installed.
 Standard finishes include: